 If they keep responding to you, ignore them as best you can despite how tempting it is to respond negatively.
 Don’t agree to be friends.
 If they continue to pester, block their number.
 Do not answer calls, respond to texts, or agree to meet for closure, to return items, or for any other reason.
 It might seem cold or cruel, but it’s not.
 It would be cruel to both of you to continue any sort of relationship out of guilt or a sense of duty.
 It’s better for both of you to move forward and find the right match.

 Are you searching for a relationship and need help navigating the single life?
 Are you already dealing with unwanted online romantic attention and need help finding a way out?
-A qualified mental health professional can help.
+A qualified mental health professional can help you, and we also offer interracial couples therapy.
 Call us today and let’s set up a time to talk.

 About the author(s)